1wunderkind/loopgpt-backend/STEP3_SUMMARY.md

 ## Conclusion

-**Step 3 is complete and ready for deployment.** The LoopGPT commerce router now
+**Step 3 is complete and ready for deployment.** The LooptOS commerce router now
 has:

 - ✅ **Self-improving intelligence** - Learns from every order